-23 31 C.F.R. § 1021.320(a)(2)(i)-(iv).
+22 31 C.F.R. § 1021.320(a)(2)(i)-(iv).

-AJC failed to report suspicious transactions involving AJC chips used to facilitate loan-sharking.
-From 2009 to 2011, AJC senior-level employees and managers acknowledged the prevalence of loan-sharks; the former Pai Gow Manager claimed that he had reported "numerous occasions" of loan-sharking to local law enforcement and that AJC's practice was to kick suspected loan-sharks out of the card club and bar them from returning.
-Nevertheless, AJC failed to file SARs for several transactions, conducted during the period from 2009 to 2011, in which loan-sharks provided \$5,000 or more in AJC chips to customers on the gaming floor and within plain sight of AJC employees.
+23 Notifying law enforcement does not relieve a card club of its obligation to file a timely SAR.
+31 CFR § 1021.320(a)(3) ("In situations involving violations that require immediate attention, such as ongoing money laundering schemes, the casino shall immediately notify by telephone an appropriate law enforcement authority in addition to filing a [timely SAR]...").
+Reports filed under the BSA are a source of financial intelligence for multiple agencies.
+AJC chips to customers on the gaming floor and within plain sight of AJC employees.
 In fact, AJC failed to file any SARs in 2009, filed four SARs in 2010, and filed eight SARs in 2011.
 None of the SARs filed discuss or identify loan-sharking.
+Further, none of the 12 SARs filed over those three years identify a law enforcement agent, local or federal, contacted about the suspicious activity on which the SAR was filed.
 While the volume of AJC's SARs increased over time, AJC continued to experience difficulties in complying with suspicious activity reporting requirements.
-Over one quarter of the SARs that AJC filed between 2010 and 2014 were filed later than 90 days after the initial detection of facts that would constitute the basis for filing a SAR.25 Additionally, AJC failed to file SARs for suspicious transactions conducted by 59 patrons.
+Over one quarter of the SARs that AJC filed between 2010 and 2014 were filed later than 90 days after the initial detection of facts that would constitute the basis for filing a SAR.24 Additionally, AJC failed to file SARs for suspicious transactions conducted by 59 patrons.
 AJC admitted that it should have filed SARs on the transactions of ten of these patrons.
 At least 16 of these patrons had conducted multiple transactions at or just below \$10,000 over the course of one week or less.
 None of those transactions were flagged by AJC for review prior to the IRS examination.
-Other transactions include a patron redeeming \$40,000 in chips in one day with no cash-in or gaming activity, and a patron who redeemed over \$90,000 in chips over the course of approximately five months with no
+Other transactions include a patron redeeming \$40,000 in chips in one day with no cash-in or gaming activity, and a patron who redeemed over \$90,000 in chips over the course of approximately five months with no cash-in activity.
+AJC failed to produce any records that its examinations of the available facts provided a reasonable explanation for the transactions.25